Who is Ethel Kennedy? Everything you need to know about Robert F. Kennedy's widow and her many accomplishments.

-Jean, the youngest of the Kennedy siblings, and Ethel became good friends at Manhattanville, with Ethel soon joining her on family vacations.
+Jean, who died earlier this month, and Ethel became good friends at Manhattanville, with Ethel soon joining her on family vacations.
 It was during one such trip to Mont Tremblant in Quebec in December 1945 that she first met Robert F. Kennedy.

 Though he first dated her older sister Patricia, Ethel and Bobby began dating after their relationship ended.
 They dated for five years, becoming engaged in February 1950 and got married on June 17, 1950, in Connecticut.

 RFK and Ethel's eleven children and years of birth are Kathleen, 1951; Joseph II, 1952; Robert Jr., 1954; David, June 15, 1955 - April 25, 1984; Courtney, 1956; Michael, February 27, 1958 - December 31, 1997; Mary, 1959; Christopher, 1963; Matthew, 1965; Douglas, 1967; Rory, 1968.